Translations Now Available - This entire website is now available in multiple languages. Select your preferred language from the menu below.

 Easy Check-in & Check-out

 Users can easily check in and out of stations using a simple process.
 Select the station, vehicle, set battery state of charge, checkout time, and reminder preference.
 The system will automatically calculate the cost estimate based on the duration of use and the station’s pricing structure, as well as 1 token for use of the app.
+Users can select the number of hours or set a specific checkout time.
+The state of charge is used to estimate the power consumption and provide a retroactive cost per kWh.
+Session costs are entirely time-based, whereas the cost per kWh is for informational purposes only after the fact and is only an estimate based on what the user has reported as their state of charge before and after each session.

 Read More